Apple MacBook Pro MJLQ2LL/A 15.4-Inch Laptop with Retina Display

 Another great entry from Apple, the Macbook Air series is touted for its light weight and ease of transport, which makes it a nice choice for photographers that like to get their shots in unconventional locations.
 Like the larger Macbook Pro, the Air boasts a very crisp screen that can show off all of the colors nature has to offer.
 The low price also makes it very accessible for students and hobbyists that want a professional touch, without having a professional budget.

 With a large screen and a powerful process, Dell is no stranger when it comes to producing laptops that can compete on the market.
-Dell’s Gaming models may not be the first that come to mind when you’re considering laptops for photography, but “gaming” actually translates into powerful graphics processors and fast processing power that gamers need to keep from lagging during a match.
+Dell’s Gaming models may not be the first that come to mind when you’re considering the best laptop for photography, but “gaming” actually translates into powerful graphics processors and fast processing power that gamers need to keep from lagging during a match.
 That can mean a much smoother experience when editing photographs, creating video, and more.
 Media professionals can think of gaming-branded machines as being media friendly for that reason.

 Another powerful machine with a “gaming” brand, the ASUS ROG has a 15 inch screen for cirps displays, but it also boasts a 1TB hard drive for the storage of high resolution photos, and 16 GB of RAM to make for speedy and smooth edits.
 It also has its own discrete video card, and Nvidia GTX 960M that comes with 2GB of vRAM.
 All of its power, combined with the price tag of either above or slightly below $1,000, makes this one very capable machine for college students.
 It can handle just about anything that you want to throw at it in terms of work, or play, and it’s got an attractive factory finish to boot.